News

 November 2024

-This case concerned infringement of Edward’s EP 3 646 825 B1 by Meril.
-Although Meril counterclaimed for revocation, Meril also filed a separate action for revocation at the central division.
+This case concerned Edward’s successful infringement suit against Meril under EP 3 646 825 B1.
+Although Meril counterclaimed for revocation before the UPC’s Munich division, Meril also filed a separate action revocation at the central division.
 The case was bifurcated, with revocation and counterclaims for revocation consolidated and heard by the central division, which upheld the patent in amended form.
 The central division’s decision is now under appeal.
 Meril requested a stay of the infringement proceedings on the grounds that the central division had not considered all matters put before it.
 However, the local division found that Meril failed to demonstrate that the central division’s decision was manifestly and prima facie erroneous.
 As a result, no stay was granted.

 The patent concerned a prosthetic heart valve comprising a frame made up entirely of hexagonal cells.
 In their submissions, Edwards referred to the illustration below, which shows the hexagonal cells as well as opposing side struts (144) extending parallel to the flow axis of the valve.